Quan Hongchan: Personal life

 Quan has mentioned making more money to treat her mother's illness as a motivation.
 Her mother was hit by a car on the way to work in 2017 and suffered a serious injury.
 She mentioned her mother was hospitalized several times but her family did not tell her because they did not want her to worry while training.

 Quan enjoys playing video games in her free time, particularly PUBG and Honor of Kings.
+She enjoys eating spicy snacks and playing claw machine arcade games, and she has a dream of owning a supermarket in her hometown.